-Green Line A is the most useful for tourists, because it covers all the main areas of the city centre – the Lesser Town (Malostranská), the Old Town (Staroměstská) and the New Town – as well as the main shopping area around Wenceslas Square (Můstek and Muzeum stops).
+Greenline A is the most useful for tourists because it covers all the main areas of the city centre – the Lesser Town (Malostranská), the Old Town (Staroměstská) and the New Town – as well as the main shopping area around Wenceslas Square (Můstek and Muzeum stop).

-When a tram pulls up to a stop, two different names are announced: the name of the stop you are currently at, and then the name of the stop that’s coming up next.
+When a tram pulls up to a stop, two different names are announced: the name of the stop you are currently at and the name of the stop coming up next.
 Confused visitors, wondering whether they’ve heard their stop, are notorious for hurrying off the tram one stop too early.

-The easiest way is to visit the website of The Prague Public Transit and search for public transport connections.
+The easiest way is to visit The Prague Public Transit website and search for public transport connections.
 You might need to use the Czech names of the stations/stops: